 (ii) Whether or not PSS settings have been determined and the PSS has been or will be placed in-service.

-(b) If a PSS was in-service prior to January 1, 2008, the PSS shall remain in-service with the established PSS settings, provided that ERCOT may direct the Generation Resource to modify the settings.
+(b) If a PSS was in-service prior to January 1, 2008, the PSS shall remain in-service with the established PSS settings, provided that ERCOT may direct the Generation Resource or ESR to modify the settings.
 The PSS settings shall be tested and tuned to ensure the PSS has appropriate damping characteristics.

-(c) If a PSS is newly installed and/or placed in-service the Generation Resource shall establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz.
+(c) If a PSS is newly installed and/or placed in-service the Generation Resource or ESR shall establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz.
 The PSS settings shall be tested and tuned to ensure the PSS has appropriate damping characteristics.
 Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date.

-(5) If an excitation system on a synchronous Generation Resource greater than 10 MW is modified or replaced after January 1, 2008, the Generation Resource shall install a PSS, establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz, and place the PSS in-service.
+(5) If an excitation system on a synchronously interconnected Generation Resource or synchronously interconnected ESR greater than 10 MW is modified or replaced after January 1, 2008, the Resource shall install a PSS, establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz, and place the PSS in-service.
 The settings shall be tested and tuned to ensure the excitation system has appropriate damping characteristics.
 Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date.

-(6) If it is determined that a change in PSS settings or the addition of a PSS to a synchronous Generation Resource would improve overall system performance, ERCOT shall coordinate with the Generation Resource owner to determine appropriate settings.
-Within 180 days of determining appropriate settings, the Generation Resource owner shall revise the PSS setting and/or install the PSS.
+(6) If it is determined that a change in PSS settings or the addition of a PSS to a synchronously interconnected Generation Resource or synchronously interconnected ESR would improve overall system performance, ERCOT shall coordinate with the Resource owner to determine appropriate settings.
+Within 180 days of determining appropriate settings, the Resource owner shall revise the PSS setting and/or install the PSS.
 Any PSS setting established pursuant to this section shall be established to dampen modes with oscillations as directed by ERCOT and place the PSS in-service.
 Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date.

 (7) At least every ten calendar years, Resource Entities shall conduct a PSS test or verify PSS performance based on operational data for the purpose of model verification on PSSs.
-All new Generation Resources shall conduct a PSS test within five years of the initial PSS test that was approved as part of the commissioning process.
+All new synchronously interconnected Generation Resources and synchronously interconnected ESR shall conduct a PSS test within five years of the initial PSS test that was approved as part of the commissioning process.
 All subsequent tests shall be conducted on a ten year cycle.
 Additionally, if PSS equipment characteristics are modified, the Resource Entity shall conduct a performance test within 120 days of the modification.
 Industry accepted testing techniques shall be used for testing, measuring and calculating the modeling parameters.
 The test report must list the test(s) conducted and include the operational data used to verify the modeling parameters.
 Any models created from the test data must be a standard PSS/E dynamic model or ERCOT and TSP approved user written model.
 Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date.

 (a) Resource Entities will provide the test data or verified dynamic models to ERCOT by submittal to the NDCRC application located on the MIS Secure Area by updating its Resource Registration information respectively.